WHAT’S THE DIFFERENCE?

 It lists your positions, lists your education, lists your grants, awards and publications.
 But, it says little about your results or productivity.
 Publications hint at productivity, but fail to define what you did or how you contributed.

-Hiring managers are not very interested in descriptions of your experience or what you learned.
+Hiring managers are not very interested in how you spent your time

 They want to know how you contributed, innovated, and what resulted.
 It is not just about publications (though they help prove your claims) but why were those papers published?
 What did you do and how did you advance the project?